ETIQ-AI/ml-testing/README.md

 ## Bugs and feature requests

-If you discover a bug or have a great idea that you would like to see in the Etiq AI library then please share it either by:
+If you discover a bug or have a great idea that you would like to see in the Etiq AI tool then please share it either by:

 - Raising an [issue](https://github.com/ETIQ-AI/demo/issues) in this repo.
 - Join &amp; discuss it with us on the [Etiq Slack channel](https://etiqcore.slack.com/signup#/domain-signup).